NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/Profile-UKCore-Consent/verification.page.md

 ## <code>{{page-title}}</code>

-<code>verification.verifiedWith</code>
+<code>consent.verification.verifiedWith</code>

-The resource being referenced SHALL conform to one of the following:
+Where possible, it is expected that the resource being referenced SHOULD conform to one of the following UK Core profiles:

 - {{pagelink:Profile-Patient}}
 - {{pagelink:Profile-RelatedPerson}}